Free Workers' Union of Germany

-Suppresion and legacy
+Suppression and legacy

 Following the Nazis rise to power, in 1933 the Nazi regime suppressed the FAUD.

 In spite of the FAUD's dismantlement, many people who had been members took up organized resistance against Nazism and fascism, particularly within the Ruhr region of Germany.
 Additionally, former FAUD members were also involved in smuggling texts into Nazi Germany from the Netherlands, and were involved in smuggling anti-authoritarian activists into the Netherlands.
-Former FAUD members who fled to Spain took part in the Spanish Civil War along side their allies in the Confederación Nacional del Trabajo. (see: Gruppe DAS and the revolution in Spain, 1936–1939).
+Former FAUD members who fled to Spain took part in the Spanish Civil War alongside their allies in the Confederación Nacional del Trabajo. (see: Gruppe DAS and the revolution in Spain, 1936–1939).

 The primary organ of the FAUD was the newspaper Der Syndikalist, which was first published in December 1918, and continued until the group's suppression by the Nazis.

 The International Workers' Association (IWA) of which the FAUD was a member, was founded upon the initiative of the German organization in 1922.
 The anarcho-syndicalist Free Workers' Union (FAU) founded in 1977 considers itself a successor of the FAUD.
 The FAU was a member of the IWA until 2016.